Kitagō Station: Layout

 The station consists of an island platform serving two tracks at grade, with a siding.
 The station building is a timber built structure in loghouse style with wooden fittings and furniture inside.
 It is unstaffed and serves only as a waiting room.

-Adjacent stations
+Platforms

 History

 Japanese Government Railways (JGR) had opened the Shibushi Line from Nishi-Miyakonojō to Sueyoshi (now closed) in 1923.
 By 1925, the line had been extended eastwards to the east coast of Kyushu at Shibushi.
 The line was then extended northwards in phases, with Kitagō opening as the northern terminus on 28 October 1941.
 Subsequently, Japanese National Railways (JNR), the postwar successor of JGR, extended the track further north from Kitagō towards Minami-Miyazaki.
 The linkup was completed on 8 May 1963, whereupon the stretch from Shibushi through Kitagō to Minami-Miyazaki was designated as the Nichinan Line.
+Freight operations were discontinued in 11971 and baggage handling in 1984.
 With the privatization of JNR on 1 April 1987, the station came under the control of JR Kyushu.